chiaracc/starter-hugo-academic/content/authors/chiara-caldinelli/_index.md

 ---
 Welcome!

-I﻿ am Chiara, a PhD candidate at thCusack lab.
+I﻿ am Chiara, a PhD candidate at the Cusack lab.